amanu477/medfinder/replit.md

 - **Comprehensive Code Documentation**: Created detailed line-by-line code analysis explaining every piece of code in the platform - models, views, business logic, database queries, GPS calculations, authentication, and all functionality with simple explanations
 - **Replit Migration Complete (July 22, 2025)**: Successfully migrated project from Replit Agent to Replit environment with all dependencies installed and Django server running on port 5000
 - **Medicine Form Fix (July 22, 2025)**: Fixed pharmacy medicine addition form by adding missing checkboxes for "Available" and "Prescription Required" fields, plus added expiration date validation to prevent adding expired medicines
+- **PostgreSQL Database Setup (July 22, 2025)**: Successfully configured and migrated project to use PostgreSQL database with all 52 migrations applied, replacing SQLite for production-ready scalability

 ## Overview